-Coastal Pacific Trail - Picton to Kaikōura
+Whale Trail - Picton to Kaikōura Cycleway

 The trail will be accessible for a diverse range of ages and abilities, including families, and also surfaces which will include sealed path, road, boardwalk and gravel.
 It will work to the NZCT grades 1,2 and 3.

-Council believes the trail will become an iconic journey in its own right and a 'must do' for residents and domestic and international tourists.
+Kaikōura District Council is supporting the trust to develop its plans.
+Council believes the trail could become an iconic journey in its own right and a 'must do' for residents and domestic and international tourists.

 Funding the development of the trail will require a joint effort.
 The trust and Council's (Marlborough and Kaikōura) are continuing to support fundraising efforts and to work with central government to identify funding options.

-"The trail could be the single biggest benefit for the region following the Kaikoura earthquake" - John Leggett, Mayor Marlborough District
+"The trail could be the single biggest benefit for the region following the Kaikōura earthquake" - John Leggett, Mayor Marlborough District

-- Economic: with an estimated 18,000-35,000 users annually, spending will add up to $19million per annum to the region
+- an estimated 18,000-35,000 users annually, spending up to $19million per annum to the region

 "For the community it's a really exciting project, it's got the potential to provide slow, high-value traffic to an area that for the last 30 years has been pretty stagnant in it's growth" - John Hickman, Quake affected Ward resident